BrightspaceUI/create/README.md

 ### Visual Diff Testing

 Visual diff results are published to a bucket in S3 and need special tokens to do so.
-To set these up, follow the instructions in the [visuald-iff GitHub Action](https://github.com/BrightspaceUI/actions/tree/master/visual-diff).
+To set these up, follow the instructions in the [visual-diff GitHub Action](https://github.com/BrightspaceUI/actions/tree/master/visual-diff).

 ## Developing and Contributing